2026 Membership – Opens 1st November

 In conjunction with the main June event, we also produce the popular printed SOS Artist Directory and a digital App, updated annually, both of which have now become really useful, year-round resources for art enthusiasts across the county and beyond.

 As individuals, publicizing and promoting work is frequently difficult and expensive; SOS members benefit from paid-for marketing and publicity, complementing the promotions that the members themselves do.
 The collective power of Suffolk Open Studios allows us to reach further than individual artists can alone – however, this is not a guarantee of visitors to studios or exhibitions.
 Each artist must also do their own work to generate visitors.
-All members, non-opening included, distribute as many SOS Artist Directories as possible from Easter onwards, and, together with our own social media team, publicize SOS on their ‘socials’ or through mailing lists.
-We all work to help each other 🙂
+All members, non-opening included, distribute as many SOS Artist Directories as possible from April onward, and, together with our own social media team, publicize SOS on their ‘socials’ or through mailing lists.
+As a collective, we all work to support each other 🙂

 It can also be expensive for artists to take part in exhibitions, or they may be difficult to access.
 As part of Suffolk Open Studios, we aim to organize several members’ group exhibitions each year.
-The first exhibition for 2025 will be at The Theatre, Framlingham, at the end of May, with more to follow (details will be announced nearer the time).
+The first exhibition for 2026 will be at the end of May in the stunning Holton Lodge Barn Gallery, Halesworth, with more to follow after the June event (details will be announced nearer the time).

 June Suffolk Open Studios main event